Coronavirus and the British Ecological Society

 The British Ecological Society is broadcasting free online talks on the latest ecological research.
 Join us for Ecology Live, and watch an online seminar from a top ecologist every Thursday at 15:00 BST / 10:00 ET / 22:00 SGT.

-Visit our new training hub for developing your science communication and public engagement skills at home.
+Visit our new Members’ Training Hub for developing your science communication and public engagement skills at home.
 From website building to podcast production, there is something for everyone in our diverse range of new webinars & resources.

-We will be running webinars on maintaining mental health for small groups of people every two weeks for the duration of the lockdown.
+We are running regular webinars on maintaining mental health for small groups of people during the lockdown.
 For early career ecologists, researchers and students, the webinar is for everyone who is concerned about the impact the current situation will have on their immediate and intermediate plans.

 We have postponed a number of our Special Interest Group (SIG) events until next year as a result of coronavirus.
-However, last month we held our first online SIG event and are planning more events to be held on online platforms in the coming weeks.
-Keep an eye on our Events Page to see what online events will be taking place in future.
+However, we are proceeding with some of our events on online platforms.
+Head over to our Events page to see what’s taking place and book your ticket.

 We continue to focus on the high-quality service and short turnaround times expected of the BES journals.
 While we know some of you will be using your time to focus on writing and publishing, we recognise that many authors, reviewers and members of our editorial boards will be facing challenging circumstances and will need more time to return revisions, reviews and recommendations.